Guide

 Who pays the additional rate?

-You become an additional-rate taxpayer when your total income exceeds £125,140 in a tax year.
-At this level, the Personal Allowance has also been fully tapered to zero (the taper begins at £100,000 and removes £1 of allowance for every £2 earned above that).
+You hit the additional rate when total income exceeds £125,140.
+At that point the Personal Allowance has been fully tapered to zero — the taper starts at £100,000 and removes £1 of allowance for every £2 above that.

-Additional-rate taxpayers pay 45% on non-savings income, 45% on savings income, and 39.35% on dividend income above the £500 allowance.
-Company directors drawing a salary plus dividends from their own limited company frequently encounter the additional rate when dividend income pushes total income above £125,140.
+Additional-rate taxpayers pay 45% on non-savings income, 45% on savings income, and 39.35% on dividends above the £500 allowance.
+Directors taking salary plus dividends from their own company often reach the additional rate when dividends push total income above £125,140.

 The £500 dividend allowance at the additional rate

-Every UK taxpayer receives a £500 dividend allowance each tax year, regardless of their tax band.
-Additional-rate taxpayers also benefit from the first £500 of dividends being completely free from dividend tax.
-Only dividends above the £500 allowance are subject to the 39.35% rate.
-The £500 allowance does not reduce with higher income — it remains at £500 for all taxpayers including those above the additional-rate threshold.
+Every UK taxpayer gets a £500 dividend allowance regardless of tax band.
+Additional-rate taxpayers still get the first £500 of dividends completely free.
+Only dividends above £500 are taxed at 39.35%.
+The allowance doesn't taper — it stays at £500 for all taxpayers, including those well above the additional-rate threshold.

 The £100,000–£125,140 taper zone

-Dividends in this range are taxed at the higher rate of 35.75%, not the additional rate.
-You only reach the additional rate when income exceeds £125,140.
-However, the interaction with the Personal Allowance taper makes income planning in this zone particularly important.
-Pension contributions can reduce adjusted net income and restore some or all of the Personal Allowance.
+Dividends in this range are taxed at 33.75%, not 39.35%.
+You only hit the additional rate once income passes £125,140.
+But the Personal Allowance taper makes this zone tricky to plan around.
+Pension contributions can reduce your adjusted net income and restore some or all of the allowance.

 Worked example — income above £125,140